Uniformizing complex ODEs and applications

 Therefore we obtain

-where $C$ is a constant depending on $d$, $\dl_1$, $\delta$ and $x_0 (= \de)$.
+where $C$ is a constant depending on $d$, $\dl_1$, $\delta$ and on $u_0 (= \de)$.
 In more accurate terms, $C = \de^{\frac{(1-d)(1-\delta)}{\dl_1}}$.
 In fact, this estimation should be multiplied by a constant representing the supremum of the absolute value of the determinant of the change of coordinates.
-However we can, basically, include this quantity on $C$ since the absolute value of the determinant is bounded above on $U_{\de}$.
-Indeed its value is very close to~$1$ since the change of coordinates is ``close" to a rotation.
+However we can, basically, include this quantity in $C$ since the absolute value of the determinant is bounded above on $U_{\de}$.
+Actually, the value of the determinant in question is very close to~$1$ since the change of coordinates is ``close" to a rotation.
 In this sense, the constant $C$ does not depend on the segment of the real trajectory.

-Now recall that $F(x,y) = \dl_1 x(1 + f(x,y))$, for some holomorphic function $f$ on $U_{\de}$ satisfying $f(0,0)=0$.
-Modulo reducing $\de$, we can assume that $|f(x,y)|$ is bounded above by a small constant $0 < \tau << 1$.
+Now recall that $F(u,v) = \dl_1 u(1 + r(u,v))$, for some holomorphic function $r$ on $U_{\de}$ satisfying $r(0,0)=0$.
+Modulo reducing $\de$, we can assume that $\vert r(u,v) \vert$ is bounded above by a small constant $0 < \tau << 1$.
 Therefore, the coefficient of the time-form satisfies